-There was one reportable accident during the quarter.
+There were no reportable accidents during the quarter.

 The Corporation's Copper Rand facility is under care and maintenance.
 At Copper Rand and at the Corporation's administrative office hygiene measures, social distancing, and self-isolation are being practiced to ensure that employees and necessary contractors are minimizing the probability of the transmission of any pathogens.